tooooolazy/baseapp/baseApp/README.md

 - DpApp-ui: another main application module
 - DpApp-common: a simple helper module (each UI module should have one) that contains classes common both to backend and UI (ie OnlineResult, JobFailureCode, UserBean, etc.)
 - DpApp-backend: main backend module of a UI module.
-Each UI should have one
+Each UI should have one.
+- DpApp-service: service module that produces the 'war' with the Application rest services.
+Each App should have at least one (assuming UI requires any).

 Workflow
 ========